luker983/google-ctf-2019/beginner_quest/fsbpaarp/README.md

 http://emoji-t0anaxn
 ```

-But it seems like it will take a long time to finish.
-Opening up the program is overwhelming at first, so let's jump to the `vm.py` file to figure out exactly what the emojis mean:
+But it seems like it will take a long time to finish. `program` is full of emojis, so let's jump to the `vm.py` file to figure out exactly what the emojis mean:

 ```
 '🍡': add,